Hungarian People's Republic: Revolution of 1956

 The Hungarian Revolution of 1956 began on 23 October as a peaceful demonstration of students in Budapest.
 The students protested for the implementation of several demands including an end to Soviet occupation.
 The police made some arrests and tried to disperse the crowd with tear gas.
 When the protesters attempted to free those who had been arrested, the police opened fire on the crowd, provoking rioting throughout the capital.

 Early the following morning, Soviet military units entered Budapest and seized key positions.
 Citizens and soldiers joined the protesters chanting "Russians go home" and defacing communist party symbols.
-The Central Committee of the Hungarian Working People's Party responded to the pressure by appointing the reformer Imre Nagy as the new Prime Minister.
+The Central Committee of the Hungarian Working People's Party responded to the pressure by appointing the reformer Imre Nagy as the new prime minister.

 On 25 October, a mass of protesters gathered in front of the Parliament Building. ÁVH units began shooting into the crowd from the rooftops of neighboring buildings.

 Some Soviet soldiers returned fire on the ÁVH, mistakenly believing that they were the targets of the shooting.
 Supplied by arms taken from the ÁVH or given by Hungarian soldiers who joined the uprising, some in the crowd started shooting back.

-Imre Nagy now went on Radio Kossuth and announced he had taken over the leadership of the Government as Chairman of the Council of Ministers of the People's Republic of Hungary.
+Imre Nagy then went on Radio Kossuth and announced he had taken over the leadership of the Government as Chairman of the Council of Ministers of the Hungarian People's Republic.
 He also promised "the far-reaching democratization of Hungarian public life, the realisation of a Hungarian road to socialism in accord with our own national characteristics, and the realisation of our lofty national aim: the radical improvement of the workers' living conditions".

 On 28 October, Nagy and a group of his supporters, including János Kádár, Géza Losonczy, Antal Apró, Károly Kiss, Ferenc Münnich and Zoltán Szabó, managed to take control of the Hungarian Working People's Party.
 At the same time revolutionary workers' councils and local national committees were formed all over Hungary.